micropython/micropython/docs/library/machine.UART.rst

 .. method:: UART.read([nbytes])

    Read characters.
 If ``nbytes`` is specified then read at most that many bytes, otherwise read as much data as possible.
+It may return sooner if a timeout is reached.
+The timeout is configurable in the contructor.

    Return value: a bytes object containing the bytes read in.
 Returns ``None`` on timeout.

 .. method:: UART.readinto(buf[, nbytes])

    Read bytes into the ``buf``.
 If ``nbytes`` is specified then read at most that many bytes.
 Otherwise, read at most ``len(buf)`` bytes.
+It may return sooner if a timeout is reached.
+The timeout is configurable in the contructor.

    Return value: number of bytes read and stored into ``buf`` or ``None`` on timeout.

 .. method:: UART.readline()

    Read a line, ending in a newline character.
+It may return sooner if a timeout is reached.
+The timeout is configurable in the contructor.

    Return value: the line read or ``None`` on timeout.